 Several different mathematical approaches were used to calculate an emission factor for total hydrocarbon loss during barge loading of an HFO.
 Methods developed in the United States and Europe were used to calculate the emissions that would result when an HFO is loaded onto a barge at an elevated temperature.
 As such, the calculations were able to account for the increased volatility and decreased density that occurs when an HFO is heated to a loading temperature of 80 °C. The final emission factor was used to calculate the total hydrocarbon loss that would result assuming worst case loading conditions.

+integration of information to inform risk assessment

+In the final evaluation of all information obtained from the project parts, information was suitably combined and interpreted.
+In particular, in order to inform the carcinogenicity and reproductive toxicity hazard assessment, not only the measured levels of the marker PAHs were compared to available occupational exposure standards, but in addition the total fluorescence readings of the bulk product and released vapour condensate were compared and the mutagenicity results of the various vapour condensate were taken into consideration.
+All these parameters pointed into the same direction, i.e. that there was no significant health hazard associated with the fumes released during barge loading.

 Materials and Methods